-- If you encounter wildlife give them lots of space and follow safety recommendations from Parks Canada.
-To take pictures use a long lens if necessary, such as as over 100mm.
+- If you encounter wildlife then give them lots of space and follow safety recommendations from Parks Canada.
+To take pictures then use a long lens if necessary, such as over 100mm.

 - If skiing or snowboarding make sure you have a well padded camera bag such as Lowepro Pro Tactic 250 AW.